 If you would like a camera-related gift, but you don't want to buy an actual camera, or you don't have a large budget, you can consider camera accessories.

-- Camera bags.
+- Standard camera bags.
 Finding the right mix of size, weight, and cushioning in a camera bag can be difficult.
 The Gura Gear Chobe 19-24L is one of the better options you're going to find (pictured here).

 - Underwater accessories.
 Many companies make underwater camera accessories that are great for enhancing the versatility of your camera.